amaramrahul/dotfiles/macOS/tips.md

 Projects in git repos
-Personal files in Cloud with version history (synced to local system) Hourly Borg based backup of home directory to /backup/
+Personal files in Cloud with version history (synced to local system) Hourly Borg based backup of home directory to /backup/ or another cloud service

 Shortcuts